johnbrett/hapi-auth-bearer-token/README.md

 - `options` - (optional)
     - `accessTokenName` (Default: 'access_token') - Rename the token query/cookie parameter key e.g. 'sample_token_name' would rename the token query parameter to /route1?sample_token_name=12345678.
     - `allowQueryToken` (Default: true) - Disable accepting token by query parameter, meaning query parameter will not be checked for the authorization token.
-    - `allowCookieToken` (Default: false) - Allow accepting token by cookie parameter, meaning cookies will be checked for authoization token as well as via other methods.
+    - `allowCookieToken` (Default: false) - Allow accepting token by cookie parameter, meaning cookies will be checked for authorization token as well as via other methods.
     - `allowMultipleHeaders` (Default: false) - Allow multiple authorization headers in request, e.g. `Authorization: FD AF6C74D1-BBB2-4171-8EE3-7BE9356EB018; Bearer 12345678`.
     - `tokenType` (Default: 'Bearer') - Allow custom token type, e.g. `Authorization: Basic 12345678`.
-    - `allowChaining` (Default: false) - Allow attempt of additonal authentication strategies.
+    - `allowChaining` (Default: false) - Allow attempt of additional authentication strategies.

 For convenience, the `request` object can be accessed from `this` within validateFunc.
 If you want to use this, you must use the `function` keyword instead of the arrow syntax.
 This allows some greater flexibility with authentication, such different authentication checks for different routes.